gcrockenberg/MelloGee/README.md

 - Create a UI header that opens each application.
 Each application calls respective API.

 ### TO DO
-- Implement semantic-release versioning for modules, update CDN cache strategy
+- Implement semantic-release versioning for modules, update CDN cache strategy which is currently turned off for dev
 - Better micro-services, front-ends, Event Bus, aggregation, and SignalR
 - Script initial Docker image build and push